N. C. Hanks: Career

-In about 1903, Hanks lost his hands in eyes in a mining accident.
+In about 1903, Hanks lost his hands and eyes in a mining accident.
 The pain of the accident and the recovery led to frequent wishing for death.
 He credited a doctor's sharing of Edmund Vance Cooke's poem "How Did You Die?" for starting his drive to recovery and the poem became a frequent part of his lectures later.

 After teaching himself to take over his personal care, he began to pay for his education as a salesman.
 He attended King's School of Oratory in Pittsburgh, Stanford University, Harvard University, and Columbia University.
 He particularly attributed his success to Byron W. King (of King's Oratory) for his success, and his professor John C. Swensen for helping him get make contacts at Stanford, and David Starr Jordan for "the best lectures I ever heard."

 Hanks made his living travelling tens of thousands of miles, delivering his lectures.
 He was also considered remarkable for memorizing tens of thousands of words from the Classics.